rcrebo/about/README.md

 I currently use GitHub to save useful links for Data Analytics and Software Development, which you can find in my Dev repositary.

-Currently working mostly with the following stack and honing my skills with each project.
+Working with the following stack and honing my skills with each project.
 * DAX
 * Powerquery M
 * Power Platform